What Is The Asthenosphere Made Of? (Structure Explain)

 There is some difference in the composition of the materials, the rocks, and the minerals that make up the crust or upper part of the mantle.
 The asthenosphere is the middle section of the mantle.
 The Earth’s asthenosphere is also made up of reasonably solid peridotites.

 The rocks that are less in silica and high in magnesium, iron, and asthenosphere are found.
-Asthenosphere would be seismic waves like earthquake waves generated when a quake happens.
+The asthenosphere would be seismic waves like earthquake waves generated when a quake happens.
 It is also called the low-velocity zone.
 Why do we call it the velocity zone?
 It is possible more than in nature because it is partially molten.
 It is not completely solid, not completely liquid.

-• Most of the earth’s mantle are rocks that are regarded as silicates.
+• Most of the earth’s mantle is rocks that are regarded as silicates.
 Silicates are a network structure and a link between silicon and oxygen.
 Common silicate found in the mantle includes olivine, garnet, and pyroxene.

 • Another primary rock type is magnesium oxide.